OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 In the context of SSRF, checks can be put in place to ensure that the string respects the business/technical format expected.

-A [regex](https://www.regular-expressions.info/) can be used to ensure that data received is valid from a security point of view if the input data have a simple format (*e.g.* token, zip code, etc.) otherwise prefer validation using string because regex for complex format are difficult to maintain and are highly error prone.
+A [regex](https://www.regular-expressions.info/) can be used to ensure that data received is valid from a security point of view if the input data have a simple format (*e.g.* token, zip code, etc.).
+Otherwise, validation should be conducted using the libraries available from the `string` object because regex for complex formats are difficult to maintain and are highly error prone.

 User input is assumed to be non-network related and consists of the user's personal information.